SuperCoder: Assembly Program Superoptimization with Large Language Models: Methodology

 \subsection{Dataset Construction}

-We construct our dataset using C programs from CodeNet~\cite{puri2021codenet}, a large-scale corpus of competitive programming submissions.
-Each dataset instance is a tuple \( (C, P, \mathcal{T}) \), where \( C \) is the original C source code, \( P = \CodeIn{gcc\_O3}(C) \) is the corresponding x86-64 assembly generated by compiling \( C \) with \CodeIn{gcc} at the \CodeIn{-O3} optimization level, and \( \mathcal{T} = \{(x_i, y_i)\}_{i=1}^n \) is the test set.
-Since not all CodeNet problems include test inputs, we adopt those provided by prior work~\cite{li2022competition} to define \( x_i \), but discard their output labels.
+We construct our dataset using C programs from CodeNet~\citep{puri2021codenet}, a large-scale corpus of competitive programming submissions.
+CodeNet is a well-established and widely used benchmark in the AI-for-code community~\citep{li2022competition,shypula2023learning}.
+Each dataset instance is a tuple \( (C, P, \mathcal{T}) \), where \( C \) is the original C source code, \( P = gcc(C) \) is the corresponding x86-64 assembly generated by compiling \( C \) with gcc at the -O3 optimization level, and \( \mathcal{T} = \{(x_i, y_i)\}_{i=1}^n \) is the test set.
+Since not all CodeNet problems include test inputs, we adopt those provided by prior work~\citep{li2022competition} to define \( x_i \), but discard their output labels.
 Instead, we regenerate each output \( y_i \) by executing the original submission on input \( x_i \), as many CodeNet programs are not accepted solutions, and even accepted ones do not reliably pass all test cases.

 Given the scale of CodeNet, which contains over 8 million C and C++ submissions, we sample a subset for this study.
-To focus on performance-critical cases, we sample programs that exhibit the highest relative speedup from \CodeIn{gcc -O0} (no optimization) to \CodeIn{gcc -O3} (maximum optimization).
-Such strategy serves two purposes: (1) it favors programs with complex logic that lead to suboptimal performance under \CodeIn{-O0} and can be effectively optimized by \CodeIn{-O3}, and (2) it creates a more challenging setting by starting from code that has already benefited from aggressive compiler optimizations.
-If an LLM can generate code that further improves upon \CodeIn{gcc -O3}, it suggests that the model can outperform the compiler’s “expert” solution.
+To focus on performance-critical cases, we sample programs that exhibit the highest relative speedup from gcc -O0 (no optimization) to gcc -O3 (maximum optimization).
+Such a strategy serves two purposes: (1) it favors programs with complex logic that lead to suboptimal performance under -O0 and can be effectively optimized by -O3, and (2) it creates a more challenging setting by starting from code that has already benefited from aggressive compiler optimizations.
 The final dataset consists of 7,872 training programs and 200 held-out evaluation programs, with additional statistics provided in \Cref{sec:setup}.
+We also evaluate our method on an unbiased, randomly sampled dataset distribution in Appendix~\ref{subsec:randomeval}.